Dogtown, St. Louis: History

 Dogtown got its name as a small mining community in the mid-1800s.
 There was a concentration of small clay and coal mines in the area during that time, and the term "Dogtown" was widely used in the 1800s by miners to describe a group of small shelters around mines.
 Although some erroneously think Dogtown was named during the 1904 World's Fair, it actually got its name long before then.
-An article published on August 14, 1889 in the Missouri Republican is the earliest known reference to Dogtown in St. Louis.
+An article published on August 14, 1889 in the Missouri Republican is the earliest known reference to the name "Dogtown."
 The 1889 newspaper article describes a lost 5-year-old boy who lived in "the classic precincts of Dogtown, near Cheltenham."